Fall-to-Spring Returning from Abroad

 Students use their Westmont user name and password to access their profile page.
 Those who have not set up their password for network access may do so by selecting "Change Your Password?" at the profile login.
 If you have questions or difficulties with password issues, please contact Information Technology at email@example.com.

-Incoming students (e.g. returning from away-abroad, transfers, re-applicants, and consortium visitors) are assigned the Standard meal plan, unless a different plan is requested in writing to Housing (email@example.com) or to the Housing Director (firstname.lastname@example.org).
+Incoming students (e.g. returning from away-abroad, transfers, re-applicants, and consortium visitors) are assigned the Standard meal plan, unless a different plan is requested in writing to Housing (firstname.lastname@example.org) or to the Housing Director (email@example.com).
 However, off-campus commuters, residents at Ocean View, and residents at the GLC are not assigned a meal plan unless one of the plans is requested in writing to Housing.
+Such meal plan change requests should be submitted at least one month prior to the start of the semester.

 Special Needs or Concerns